Sirosky/Image-Pearer/README.md

 ## 3. Execute
 *With the images extracted, you can prepare to run the script.*

 1. Review the OPTIONS section at the top of the script to ensure the paths are correct.
-The default starting value for SSIM and image numbers should be fine, but tweak as needed.
+A good rule of thumb is making sure that the image search range in `num_images` is at least equal to the difference in the HR/LR sequence sizes.
+You can also do a test run by setting the threshold to a very high value (e.g. 1.0) and seeing what values your dataset is averaging.
+Then, fine tune the threshold value accordingly.
 2. Run with `python image_pearer.py`.
 If successful, you should see the script printing out results and the image pairs created in the output directories.

 ## 4. ImgAlign